Mozambique Makeshift Ferry Disaster Kills 97 - UrduPoint

 Mozambique Makeshift Ferry Disaster Kills 97

+Rescuers searched off the northern coast of Mozambique on Monday after a makeshift ferry boat carrying people fleeing a cholera outbreak capsized, killing at least 97

-Maputo, (APP - UrduPoint / Pakistan Point News - 8th Apr, 2024) Rescuers carried out search operations off the northern coast of Mozambique on Monday after a makeshift ferry boat carrying people fleeing a cholera outbreak capsized, killing at least 97.
+Maputo, (APP - UrduPoint / Pakistan Point News - 8th Apr, 2024) Rescuers searched off the northern coast of Mozambique on Monday after a makeshift ferry boat carrying people fleeing a cholera outbreak capsized, killing at least 97.

-Most of those on board were trying to escape the mainland after disinformation about cholera caused a panic, according to Nampula's secretary of state Jaime Neto.
+Most of those on board were trying to escape the mainland after misinformation about cholera caused a panic, according to Nampula's secretary of state Jaime Neto.

 Many children were among the victims, he added.